Kyoto, Japan is home to an astounding 2,000 Japanese temples and shrines. Yes, two-thousand.

-During our stay we visited a multitude of historic and beautiful temples, many of which are listed as UNESCO World Heritage Sites.
-We have created our list for fellow travelers of what we think are the absolute Best Temples in Kyoto!
+We did, however, visit a multitude of beautiful temples, many of which are listed as UNESCO World Heritage Sites.
+Now we have created a list for you of what we believe are the absolute Best Temples in Kyoto!

 Top 10 Kyoto Temples